 Adaptive Cruise Control with Stop & Go

-Adaptive Cruise Control (ACC) increases your driving comfort, combining the ease of a regular cruise control with enhanced safety, especially when driving on highways and freeways in limited or moderate traffic jams.
+The Adaptive Cruise Control (ACC) increases your driving comfort combining the ease of a regular cruise control with enhanced security, especially when driving on highways and freeways in limited or moderate traffic jams.

 The Stop & Go function

-ACC is extremely helpful and particularly convenient in “stop and start” traffic conditions.
-The Stop & Go function will apply the brakes and bring you to a complete stop if the vehicle ahead stops in front of you, and then automatically resume driving the car unprompted if the stop is less than two/three seconds.
+The Adaptive Cruise Control is extremely helpful and particularly convenient in “stop and start” traffic conditions.
+The Stop & Go function will apply the brakes and bring you to a complete stop if the vehicle ahead stops in front of you, and then resume driving the car autonomously if the stop is less than two/three seconds.

 A few precautions

-Turns and bends: When you’re driving through a corner, the ACC system may engage the braking system to decrease your vehicle’s speed and acceleration for stability reasons even if it doesn’t detect any target vehicle ahead.
-Once you’re out of the corner, the system will resume your desired speed automatically.
+Turns and bends: When you’re driving on a curve, the Adaptive Cruise Control system may engage the braking system to decrease your vehicle speed and acceleration for stability reasons even if it doesn’t detect any target vehicle ahead.
+Once you’re out of the curve, the system will resume your desired speed automatically.
 This type of deceleration is a normal functionality of ACC.

-Driving on hills: When you’re driving on steep hills, be aware that the ACC system may not always detect a vehicle in your lane when that vehicle reaches the crest and goes downhill on the other side.
+Driving on hills: When you’re driving on steep hills, be aware that the Adaptive Cruise Control system may not always detect a vehicle in your lane when that vehicle reaches the crest and goes downhill to the other side.
 Depending on the speed, traffic conditions, and the steepness of the hills, ACC performance may be limited.

-- If the sensor detects no vehicle ahead, the ACC system will maintain the set steady speed.
+- If the sensor detects no vehicle ahead, ACC system will maintain set steady speed.

-- You must always leave the Adaptive Cruise Control system off when you’re not using it.
+- You must always leave the Adaptive Cruise Control system off when you are not using it.

-- You must always observe speed limits and maintain a safe distance from the vehicle in front.
+- You must always obey to speed limits and maintain a safe distance from the vehicle in front.

-- You must always be aware of surrounding traffic and road conditions, especially in bad weather.
+- You always have the responsibility to be aware of surrounding traffic and road conditions, especially in a bad weather.